Jordan Schramm, MD

 Dr. Schramm brings specialized training and experience to Utah County’s growing population of children and adolescents.
 He provides treatment for all ear, nose, and throat issues, from tonsils and ear infections to advanced issues like cochlear implants and congenital neck masses.
 Dr. Schramm attended medical school at the University of Rochester, completed an ENT residency at the University of Nebraska, and then finished a fellowship in Pediatric Otolaryngology at The Children’s Hospital of Philadelphia.
 He is board certified by the American Board of Otolaryngology and is a member of the American Academy of Pediatrics and American Society of Pediatric Otolaryngology.

-Sarah Cordingley, AuD, CCC-A
+Sarah Cordingley, AuD, CCC-A, PASC

 Dr. Cordingley completed her degree in communicative disorders and deaf education at Utah State University.
 She also received a Doctor of Audiology degree at Utah State University.
 Dr. Cordingley is a certified member of the American Speech-Language Hearing Association, a fellow of the American Academy of Audiology, and a member of the AG Bell Association for the Deaf and Hard of Hearing.
 Dr. Cordingley has detailed and specialized experience working with children.
 She holds the Pediatric Audiology Specialty Certification (PASC) from the American Board of Audiology.
-Currently at the Peak ENT at Children’s Mercy Hospital in Missouri, Dr. Cordingley performs audiologic diagnostics, hearing aid fittings, auditory brainstem response testing (ABR), and cochlear implant programming.
+Currently at Peak ENT and previously at Children’s Mercy Hospital in Missouri, Dr. Cordingley performs audiologic diagnostics, hearing aid fittings, auditory brainstem response testing (ABR), and cochlear implant programming

 Dr. Dansie received a B.S. degree in audiology and speech-language pathology (communicative disorders) from Brigham Young University in 2006 and obtained a Doctorate of Audiology (Au.D.) degree at Utah State University in 2010.
 He is a certified member of the American Speech-Language Hearing Association, the American Cochlear Implant Alliance, and a fellow of the American Academy of Audiology.
 He earned a graduate degree emphasis in pediatrics and auditory learning and spoken language development.
 Dr. Dansie has specialized experience in cochlear implant evaluations and programming for pediatrics and adults.